cnhy-nero-diskard/privatium/README.md

 - Personal journal app, not multi-user
 - Full control and ownership of your data
-- No cloud sync or external storage by default
+- You can setup your own database service storage of choice.
+Default: Supabase.
 - Built with Next.js, Tailwind CSS, and Supabase

 ---